EarthlySkies/kura5-savehelper/CONTRIBUTING.md

 ### Code style guidelines
-- All code should follow the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/)
+- All code should follow the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/) unless it conflicts with the guidelines in this file
 - Function names should be self-explanatory
 - Don't comment what is being done.
 Comment why it is being done
 - Documentation should be located inside the wiki, not in the comments